ellemouton/website/content/drafts/onion-routing-prelims.md

 Let’s take a moment to imagine what the actual onion packets will look like.
 Heads up here that this is _not_ the final construction.
 I will build up a possible structure here, and then I will explain why this is not the way things actually look.
+The details of how this is actually done will be covered in the [next post][sphinx].

 Ok so Alice knows what she wants to tell each of the hops.
-This is called the “payload” the hop.
+This is called the “hop payload”.
 She puts together the following packet for Bob:

 ![](/onion_prelims/10-naive-bob-pkt.png#center)

 The packet has the following components:
 - 1 byte packet version byte
 - Alice’s public key
-- The payloads for each hop along with an HMAC that that hop will need to pass the packet on to the next hop (this will be more clear in a moment).
+- The payloads for each hop.
+Note that each payload also has an HMAC which that hop will need to pass the packet on to the next hop (this will be more clear in a moment).
 - Finally, an HMAC produced by Alice using her key over the packet’s hop payloads.

+(What is an HMAC?
+I'll explain this better in the next post but for now, just think of it as a digital signature used to verify the integrity of a payload)

 Bob will receive this packet and will do the following:
-1. He will check that the HMAC is valid.
+1. He will check that the HMAC is valid (in other words he checks that the packet has not been tampered with).
 2. He will read the payload meant for him along with the HMAC.
 3. He will reconstruct the packet that should be passed on to Charlie.
 He will append the HMAC given to him by Alice for this packet since he cannot produce